awstomburge/hlc302-cdk/README.md

 *Now we can deploy the CDK templates to create the infrastructure*

-4. Since we’ve never deployed the AWS CDK in this account before we must bootstrap it first and then we can deploy it
+4. Since we’ve never deployed the AWS CDK in this account before we must bootstrap it first and then we will deploy it:
     ```
     cdk bootstrap
     cdk deploy --all --require-approval never -O frontend-agent/src/cdk-outputs.json
     ```
-5. Now we can exit out of the virtual environment
+5. Now we can exit out of the virtual environment:
     ```
     deactivate
     ```
 ## Post Deployment
-*Once the deploy completes, follow the steps below.*
+*Once the deploy completes, follow the steps below:

 1. Navigate to **Amazon Connect** in the AWS Console.
 Click on the **Instance alias** for your instance.
 It will start with *reinvent2021*.
 2. From the left navigation, click on **Contact Flows**. ![image](https://user-images.githubusercontent.com/79946101/143132591-57fbae6b-0acd-478c-8b80-849ec88bb3dc.png)